fusionpbx/fusionpbx-docs/source/advanced/app_manager.rst

 ###################

-For furture use.
+For future use.
 Manage the applications that are installed.

 .. image:: ../_static/images/advanced/fusionpbx_advanced_app_manager.jpg